sendre/JS/Pong/README.md

 # JS
 Pong

+Use the link: https://rawgit.com/sendre/JS/master/Pong/index.html to play.

-Use S and W to maneuver the left paddle
+S and W to maneuver the left paddle
-Use DOWN_ARROW and UP_ARROW to maneuver the right paddle
+DOWN_ARROW and UP_ARROW to maneuver the right paddle